-E. Tiberi(0),^{1,2,} M. Borkowski(0),^{1,3,} B. Iritani(0),1 R. Moszynski(0),4 and T. Zelevinsky(0),[†]
+E. Tiberi®,1,2,\ M. Borkowski®,1,3,\,† B. Iritani®, R. Moszynski®, and T. Zelevinsky®,

-1Department of Physics, Columbia University, 538 West 120th Street, New York, NY 10027-5255, USA
+Department of Physics, Columbia University, 538 West 120th Street, New York, New York 10027-5255, USA

-3Van der Waals-Zeeman Institute, Institute of Physics, University of Amsterdam,

-Science Park 904, 1098 XH Amsterdam, The Netherlands[‡]

-4Quantum Chemistry Laboratory, Department of Chemistry,

-University of Warsaw, Pasteura 1, 02-093 Warsaw, Poland
+Martin A. Fisher School of Physics, Brandeis University, 415 South Street, Waltham, Massachusetts 02453, USA Van der Waals-Zeeman Institute, Institute of Physics, University of Amsterdam, Science Park 904, 1098 XH Amsterdam, The Netherlands Quantum Chemistry Laboratory, Department of Chemistry, University of Warsaw, Pasteura 1, 02-093 Warsaw, Poland

-(Dated: March 13, 2024)
+(Received 11 March 2024; accepted 7 June 2024; published 1 July 2024)

-Precision measurements with ultracold atoms and molecules are primed to probe beyond-the-Standard Model physics.
+Precision measurements with ultracold atoms and molecules are primed to probe beyond-the-standard model physics.
 Isotopologues of homonuclear molecules are a natural testbed for new Yukawa-type mass-dependent forces at nanometer scales, complementing existing mesoscopic-body and neutron scattering experiments.
-Here we propose using isotopic shift measurements in molecular lattice clocks to constrain these new interactions from new massive scalar particles in keV/c^2 range: the new interaction would impart an extra isotopic shift to molecular levels on top of one predicted by the Standard Model.
-For the strontium dimer, a Hz-level agreement between experiment and theory could constrain the coupling of the new particles to hadrons by up to an order-of-magnitude over the most stringent existing experiments.
+Here, we propose using isotopic shift measurements in molecular lattice clocks to constrain these new interactions from new massive scalar particles in the keV/ $c^2$ range: The new interaction would impart an extra isotopic shift to molecular levels on top of one predicted by the standard model.
+For the strontium dimer, a Hz-level agreement between experiment and theory could constrain the coupling of the new particles to hadrons by up to an order of magnitude over the most stringent existing experiments.